Chemfiles, a modern library for chemistry file reading and writing¶

 Chemfiles is a multi-language library written in modern C++ for reading and writing from and to molecular trajectory files.
-These files are created by your favorite theoretical chemistry program, and contains informations about atomic or residues names and positions.
-Some format also have additional informations, such as velocities, forces, energy, …
+These files are created by your favorite theoretical chemistry program, and contains information about atomic or residues names and positions.
+Some format also have additional information, such as velocities, forces, energy, …

-The main targeted audience of chemfiles (libchemfiles) are chemistry researchers working on their own code to do some kind of awesome science, without wanting to bother about handling all the format that may exist in the world.
+The main targeted audience of chemfiles are chemistry researchers working on their own code to do some kind of awesome science, and who do not want to bother about handling all the files format that may exist in the world.

 This section of the documentation will cover how to install chemfiles, give an high-level overview of the functionalities and the supported formats.
 In order to use chemfiles in your code, you should refer to the API reference.
 If you need help installing or using chemfiles, do not hesitate to ask questions in our Gitter chat room.

 All the public classes (for the C++ interface) and functions (for the C interface) are extensively documented here.

 - C++ interface reference